 What is mental health?

-Sometimes it’s raining, sometimes it’s sunny, but most of the time it is in-between.
 We can’t always control our mental health, like we can’t control the weather, but if we are struggling we can choose how we deal with it.

 What is a mental health problem?